 If you or someone you know needs help, several support agencies offer advice and assistance:

-New Era is the new holistic Domestic Abuse (DA) service operating across Staffordshire and Stoke-on-Trent.
+The new holistic Domestic Abuse (DA) service operating across Staffordshire and Stoke-on-Trent, offering support for victims and perpetrators.